realbrodiwhite/YardsLaborMore/README.md

 ## Overview

 YLM is a comprehensive service application for users to view, edit, and schedule yard care, general labor, and other services with "Yards, Labor & More" based in Monte Vista.
-This repository contains the code for the initial web application, which is designed to be easily transitioned to native applications for iOS, Android, Windows, MacOS, and Linux.
+This repository contains the code for the initial web application, which is designed to be easily transitioned to native applications for iOS, Android, Windows, macOS, and Linux.

 ## Features